DP-SPRT: Differentially Private Sequential Probability Ratio Tests

-\textbf{Results.} (1) \textbf{Smaller Stopping Time across $\varepsilon$.} Figure~\ref{fig:main_results}(a) shows that as privacy requirements become stringent (smaller $\epsilon$), all private methods require more samples.
+(1) \textbf{Smaller Stopping Time across $\varepsilon$.} Figure~\ref{fig:main_results}(a) shows that as privacy requirements become stringent (smaller $\epsilon$), all private methods require more samples.
 Our \dpsprt{} variants consistently outperform or match PrivSPRT at equivalent privacy levels, with subsampling providing substantial benefits in high-privacy regimes.
 This contradicts prior beliefs that Laplace noise is unsuitable for sequential testing \citep{Cummings22DPSPRT}.

 (2) \textbf{Smaller Probability of Error across $\varepsilon$.} Figure~\ref{fig:main_results}(b) demonstrates that our \dpsprt{} variants maintain error probabilities ({significantly}) below target across all privacy levels.
 In contrast, PrivSPRT occasionally exceeds the target rate, likely due to the noise introduced during its Monte Carlo calibration process.
 The fact that the empirical type I error of \dpsprt{} is much below the target $\alpha$ suggests that our proposed correction function $C(n,\delta)$ is quite conservative.
 In Appendix~\ref{appendix:complementary-experiments}, we provide a more detailed experimental analysis with different $p_0$ and $p_1$, the variance of the stopping time, its dependence on the privacy parameters and the target error probabilities, and a tuning of the correction function.

 In brief, \textit{our \dpsprt{} methods achieve better efficiency and accuracy than PrivSPRT while offering theoretically-calibrated thresholds guaranteeing error control without empirical tuning}.